nbogie/p5js-mondrian-gen/README.md

 * * "Entrapped InAPalette by annajak"
 * * "mellon ball surprise by Skyblue2u"
 * * "fresh cut day by electrikmonk"

+# TODO

+* add a keypress that stores the current design in a list, and another that takes all stored designs and makes them into a collage.  "save image" should save the collage out to an image file.